programiz/python-course/05-operators.md

 ---

-An operator is a symbol that is used to perform operation and values and variables.
+An operator is a symbol that is used to perform operations om values and variables.

 The most frequently used operator is `=`.
 It is used to assign data to a variable.